-This chart illustrates the penalties for shoplifting, which depend on the value of the items stolen.
+This table spells out the penalties for shoplifting, which depend on the value of the items stolen.

 You will also be ordered to pay restitution to the store.

-In this article, our law firm’s Denver, Colorado criminal defense lawyers discuss:
+In this article, our law firm’s Denver, Colorado criminal defense lawyers discuss the following shoplifting topics:

-- Returning an item to a store that you did not buy in order to get money or credit (“fraudulent returns”); and/or
+- Returning an item to a store that you did not buy in order to get money or credit (“fraudulent returns”); or

-Example: A security guard stops Kelly after she leaves a Denver Walmart.
-The guard saw Kelly holding a new iPhone box under her jacket.
-Kelly gets accused of shoplifting and is charged with felony theft.
-She elects to have a jury trial.
+Example: A Walmart security guard stops Kelly after seeing her leaving the store while holding a new iPhone box under her jacket that she did not pay for.
+Kelly gets charged with felony theft, and she elects to have a jury trial.

 You may be eligible for a pretrial diversion program in your shoplifting case.
 This would allow you to avoid getting a conviction.
 In return, you may have to pay a fine and restitution, take a class, and/or do community service.